NEIS0736/NEIS0736.github.io/2020/index.md

    * *John Doe*
    * *John Doe*
    * *John Doe*
+*  [Schema.org](https://schema.org/) is a collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.
 *  **[Daily Scribe](https://gitlab.com/NEIS0736/2020/wikis/Daily-Scribe-4)** *by **John Doe***

 ### [**Week 5**] - (Sun) **Dec 20,** 2020 *(subjected to change)*